adirkson/SIC-probability/README.md

 # SIC-probability

-The classes in this module can be found in the folder `/classes`.
+The classes in this module can be found in the beinf.py and taqm.py files in the folder `/classes`.

 The documentation and tutorials for this module can be found at https://adirkson.github.io/SIC-probability/.